AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/light_baking/bake_lightmaps.md

 	- For each light, set the **Baking** option in the **Property Editor** to determine whether or not the light's direct illumination should be included in the lightmap.
 See ~{ Lightmap baking settings }~.

-1. If you have made any changes to your level, units or lights, save the current level before you bake to ensure all of your changes are reflected correctly in the lightmaps.

 1.	[![NEW](../../../images/new.png "What else is new in v1.7?")](../../../release_notes/readme_1.7.html) (Optional) If you want to bake a part of your scene, make a selection before you start your baking session.

 1. Select **Window > Lighting > Light Baking** from the main menu.
 Stingray opens the **Light Baking** window.